 Every design decision maps to a specific research finding.
 Expand “Design rationale” on any card to see the reasoning.

-The original app led with solar production in kWh, a metric most homeowners can't intuitively translate into financial terms.
-The redesigned Home screen opens with "You saved €42 today" as the primary statement, supported by a system health indicator ("System working as expected") and a plain-language energy flow summary.
+Production-first apps lead with solar production in kWh, a metric most homeowners can't intuitively translate into financial terms.
+The concept's Home screen opens with "You saved €42 today" as the primary statement, supported by a system health indicator ("System working as expected") and a plain-language energy flow summary.
 Technical metrics are present but secondary.

 Key decisionSavings in euros as the hero metric, not production in kWh.
 Weather context (“Sunny today”) explains why today's numbers look the way they do — removing the anxiety of “is this normal?”